Israel Putnam: Personality and characteristics

 Israel Putnam did not fit the stereotype of the taciturn New Englander.
 He was a gregarious tavern-keeper, a very industrious farmer, and an aggressive soldier, always looking for an excuse to discipline his soldiers.
-His farm was one of the most productive in the area (he was able to buy out his partner and pay off his mortgage after only two years).
+His farm was one of the most productive in the area; he bought out his partner and paid off his mortgage after only two years.
 In battle, he would lead from the front, not from behind.
-And after hours, he would lead his comrades in singing the popular drinking songs of the day.
+After hours, he would lead his comrades in singing the popular drinking songs of the day.

 Putnam served as Washington's second in command, and the two shared some key characteristics that other general officers of the time did not.
-Neither one of them had as much education as elite people of the era had.
-Putnam's lack of education and unsophisticated manner prompted a captured Hessian officer to comment that "This old gray-beard may be a good honest man, but nobody but the rebels would have made him a general."
+Neither of them had as much education as some of their peers, and certainly not as elite as their British counterparts.
+Putnam's lack of education and unsophisticated manner prompted a captured Hessian officer to comment, "This old gray-beard may be a good honest man, but nobody but the rebels would have made him a general."
 Some of America's proper Philadelphians agreed.
-The common soldier admired Putnam's courage though, and could see from his many visible battle scars that he knew what it was like to be on the front lines.
+However, the common soldier admired Putnam's courage and could see from his many visible battle scars that he knew what it was like to be on the front lines.
 They knew that he had achieved his position through first-hand experience, rather than just education or family connections.
 Historian Nathaniel Philbrick says flatly that "Israel Putnam was the provincial army's most beloved officer."

-Putnam, whose spelling was a language all its own, nevertheless had a way with words.
-Both Washington and Putnam had to use their words to put down mutinies (on separate occasions) by their long-suffering, disgruntled troops.
-Biographer David Humphreys, who witnessed the Putnam event, wrote about it as follows:
+Putnam's spelling was a language all its own, yet he still had a way with words.
+Both Washington and Putnam had to use their powers of persuasion to put down mutinies from their long-suffering, disgruntled troops.
+Biographer David Humphreys witnessed the Putnam event:

 "The troops who had been badly fed, badly cloathed and worse paid ... formed the design of marching to Hartford, where the General Assembly was then in session, and of demanding redress at the point of the bayonet.
 Word having been brought to General Putnam that the second Brigade was under arms for this purpose, he mounted his horse, galloped to the Cantonment and thus addressed them: